Italia 7: Birth and Fininvest management (1987-1994)

 Italia 7 launched on 4 October 1987 on stations that left Euro TV and did not join the new Odeon TV circuit (renamed Odeon 24 in 2014).
 At the beginning, the circuit was managed by Fininveset, which had favored its birth to counter the rise of Odeon TV and which ensured it, in addition to advertising revenue, the production of television programs and the possibility of drawing on its own content warehouse.
 Its president was Luca Montrone.

-Its programming, co-ordinated to the three Fininvest networks, consisted of lots of movies and TV series in premiere showings, such as the final seasons of Falcon Crest, first-run soap operas and telenovelas (Ryan's Hope, Days of Our Lives, Amándote), sporting events during the weekly program Italia 7 Sport and, above all, the famous sexy-quiz Colpo Grosso (Big Strike), presented by Umberto Smaila, airing in a late prime time slot.
+Its programming, co-ordinated to the three Fininvest networks, consisted of lots of movies and TV series in premiere showings, such as the final seasons of Falcon Crest, first-run soap operas and telenovelas (Ryan's Hope, Days of Our Lives, Amándote), sporting events during the weekly progcomram Italia 7 Sport and, above all, the famous sexy-quiz Colpo Grosso (Big Strike), presented by Umberto Smaila, airing in a late prime time slot.
 There was also a rich children's schedule, ppresenteed mainly during two strands: Super 7 (a sort of Bim bum bam set in a spaceship and resented by Carlo Sacchetti, with puppet Frittella and robot Mic Mac, with the voice of Paola Tovaglia; shown from 1988 to 1991) and Sette in allegria (shown from 1991 to 1994).
 Among the many cartoons and anime broadcast, most titles catered to a male audience, such as Ronin Warriors, F, Dash!
-Yonkuro, Miracle Giants Dome-kun, Teenage Mutant Ninja Turtles, Saint Seiya, Robotech, BraveStarr e Fist of the North Star, several of which in first-run in Italy.
+Yonkuro, Miracle Giants Dome-kun, Teenage Mutant Ninja Turtles, Saint Seiya, Robotech, BraveStarr and Fist of the North Star, several of which in first-run in Italy.
 In 1993 and 1994, several American and French series aimed at a younger audience were added.

 In those years, many rumors circulated about Silvio Berlusconi's intention to completely acquire the circuit, as he had already done with Italia 1 and Rete 4, making it the fourth Fininvest channel.
-In particular, if Canale 5 was positioned as the family network (like Rai 1), Italia 1 for the youth and Rete 4 for female audiences, Italia 7 would aim at the male market, in order to compplete an offer for each core audience.
+In particular, if Canale 5 was positioned as the family network (like Rai 1), Italia 1 for the youth and Rete 4 for female audiences, Italia 7 would aim at the male market, in order to complete an offer for each core audience.
 However, the appropriation of the Mammì law in 1990, which fixed the number of national networks for each private radio and television operator to be at three, forced Fininvest to renounce the project and proceeded to the cession of the circuit to another company; at the time, its rival Odeon TV was no longer seen as a "threat", after the bankruptcy of the two managements in 1991 and in 1994.